-- The District should develop an Administrative Procedure setting out guiding principles and detailed procedures for governance and stakeholder consultation for SMP projects. - The District should conduct detailed analysis on the impact of reducing school capacity through the SMP ('right sizing') in relation to the goals and priorities of the Long Range Facilities Plan. - The District decide if a seismically upgraded Sir Guy Carleton Elementary should be used as temporary accommodation for the SMP or as an enrolling school. - The District consider the implications of the School Consolidation Feasibility Analyses contained in Section 10 of this report to prioritize seismic upgrades for secondary schools. - The District consider the implications of the School Consolidation Feasibility Analyses contained in Section 10 of this report to prioritize seismic upgrades for elementary schools. - The District consider the implications of the School Consolidation Feasibility Analyses contained in Section 10 of this report to inform revisions to the Temporary Accommodation Plan in the SMP.
+- That the District should develop an Administrative Procedure setting out guiding principles and detailed procedures for governance and stakeholder consultation for SMP projects, including engagement with Indigenous communities as a key part of the District's commitment to reconciliation. - That the District should conduct a detailed analysis on the impact of reducing school capacity through the SMP ('right sizing') in relation to the goals and priorities of the Long Range Facilities Plan. - That the District decide, in conjunction with the advancement and development of the Carleton Seismic Project Definition Report, if a seismically upgraded Sir Guy Carleton Elementary should be used as temporary accommodation for the SMP or as an enrolling school.